-Achieving Mastering through Learning Communities
+Achieving Mastery through Learning Communities

 Learning communities can offer the effectiveness of classroom learning with the accessibility and timeliness of MOOCs (Massive Open Online Courses) at a reasonable cost in time and money.